Elementary Program

 Younger children follow the example set by the older students, and have peers to work with in areas of the curriculum in which they may be more advanced.
 This multi-age community provides opportunities for all individuals to learn from each other, at times leading, sharing, or serving as role models.
 It also develops an appreciation of differences.

-The Elementary Classroom
+The Elementary Classrooms

 In our Elementary classroom, students work individually or in small groups, at tables or on mats on the floor.
 Natural lighting, soft colors, and uncluttered spaces set the stage for activity that is focused and calm.
 Learning materials are arranged on accessible shelves according to curricular area, fostering independence as students go about their work.
 Everything is where it is supposed to be, conveying a sense of harmony and order that both comforts and inspires.